Breaking Down Virginia Marijuana Laws

 Since marijuana will not be sold recreationally for another two years, growing marijuana in Virginia or receiving it as a gift are some of the only options to obtain it for those without a medical card.

-Can you grow weed in Virginia?
+Can You Grow Weed in Virginia?
 Yes, home cultivation became legal on July 1, 2021.

-As long as the plants aren’t visible from a public street and you take precautions to prevent unauthorized access by minors, you can grow up to four cannabis plants in your individual’s home.
+As long as the plants aren’t visible from a public street and you take precautions to prevent unauthorized access by minors, you can grow up to four cannabis plants in your home.

 Most importantly, being cautious of the amount of weed in your possession is key to growing marijuana in Virginia.
 Growing up to four plants clashes with the possession limit of one ounce, as one plant could produce far more than that amount.
-So keeping an ounce or less of the plant on you in public is crucial to staying out of trouble.
+So, keeping an ounce or less of the plant on you in public is crucial to staying out of trouble.

 How to Grow Marijuana in Virginia